ArielCoinOrg/arielcoin/doc/sparknet-guide.md

 * Q: "I used `createcontract`, but can't call my contract and it's not in listcontract" A: You probably did not provide enough gas for the contract's constructor to be executed and it's code persisted in the blockchain.
 The vm.log file should confirm this by saying how much gas was needed
 * Q: "I sent a large amount of gas but I never got a refund" A: Refunds are generated from the coinstake transaction, so you must wait 500 blocks for the gas refund to mature before it can be spent again
 * Q: "I used -reindex and now my node is taking forever to resync" A: Currently when doing a reindex, all contracts are reprocessed, so in a chain with many contract executions this can add up to a significant amount of time.
 This will be made faster in the future, as well as the initial syncing speed of nodes
-* Q: "I think I found a bug in Qtum" A: Please report any bugs at https://github.com/qtumproject/qtum/issues
+* Q: "I think I found a bug in Ariel" A: Please report any bugs at https://github.com/arielcoinorg/arielcoin/issues

-# New Qtum RPC Commands
+# New Ariel RPC Commands

-Qtum supports all of the RPC commands supported by Bitcoin Core, but also includes the following commands unique to Qtum:
+Ariel supports all of the RPC commands supported by Bitcoin Core, but also includes the following commands unique to Ariel:

-* `createcontract` - This will create and deploy a new smart contract to the Qtum blockchain.
+* `createcontract` - This will create and deploy a new smart contract to the Ariel blockchain.
 This requires gas.
-* `callcontract` - This will interact with an already deployed smart contract on the Qtum blockchain, with all computation taking place off-chain and no persistence to the blockchain.
+* `callcontract` - This will interact with an already deployed smart contract on the Ariel blockchain, with all computation taking place off-chain and no persistence to the blockchain.
 This does not require gas
-* `sendtocontract` - This will interact with an already deployed smart contract on the Qtum blockchain.
+* `sendtocontract` - This will interact with an already deployed smart contract on the Ariel blockchain.
 All computation takes place on-chain and any state changes will be persisted to the blockchain.
 This allows tokens to be sent to a smart contract.
 This requires gas.
 * `getaccountinfo` - This will show some low level information about a contract, including the contract's bytecode, stored data, and balance on the blockchain.
 * `listcontracts` - This will output a list of currently deployed contract addresses with their respective balance.
 This RPC call may change or be removed in the future.
 * `reservebalance` - This will reserve a set amount of coins so that they do not participate in staking.
 If you reserve as many or more coins than are in your wallet, then you will not participate at all in staking and block creation for the network.